(Names in brackets mean that these are separate programs. The others are sub-modules of MODIFY.)

 - For audibly equivalent results to a similar process with normal stereo output, a higher density value must be set.

-outlength maximum outfile length (if end of data is not reached)Set to zero (the Default) for this parameter to be ignored.
-But if velocity is 0 anywhere, outlength must be given.channel extract and work on just one channel of a multi-channel input (Range: 1 to N)Various multi-channel options are available:
+-joutlength maximum outfile length (if end of data is not reached)Set to zero (the Default) for this parameter to be ignored.
+But if velocity is 0 anywhere, outlength must be given.-cchannel extract and work on just one channel of a multi-channel input (Range: 1 to N)Various multi-channel options are available:-x do exponential splices (Default: linear)

 - Set channel to 0 (the Default) for this parameter to be ignored, or for a multichannel infile to be mixed to MONO before processing.